Badgerati/Pode/docs/Tutorials/Logging/Types/Custom.md

 ### Log as Syslog

-This example will create a Custom logging Type that will take some custom hashtable, select appropriate data, convert it to Syslog format, and then pass that to the inbuilt File logging Method.
+This example will create a Custom Log Type that will take some custom hashtable, select appropriate data, convert it to Syslog format, and then pass that to the inbuilt File Log Method.
 This example also uses `-Version 2` of the supplied parameters.

 ```powershell
 New-PodeLogFileMethod -Name 'Custom' | Add-PodeLogType -Name 'Main' -Version 2 -LogFormat -ScriptBlock {